-Talbot County Department of Social Services 301 Bay Street Easton MD 21601 Washington County Department of Social Services 122 North Potomac Street Hagerstown MD 21741-1419
+Talbot County Department of Social Services 301 Bay Street Easton, Maryland 21601

+Washington County Department of Social Services 122 North Potomac Street Hagerstown, Maryland 21740

-Wicomico County Department of Social Services 201 Baptist Street Salisbury MD 21801-2298
+Wicomico County Department of Social Services 201 Baptist Street, Suite 27 Salisbury, Maryland 21801

-Worcester County Department of Social Services 299 Commerce Street Snow Hill MD 21863
+Worcester County Department of Social Services 299 Commerce Street Snow Hill, Maryland 21863

-- b) A brief description of the services provided by the entities receiving block grant funds: - 1.
+- 2. A brief description of the services provided by the entities receiving block grant funds: - 1.
 Adoption: This includes services that develop family resources for children who cannot safely be reunified with their birth parent(s) or extended birth families.
 Services include the study and evaluation of the children and their needs, adoptive family recruitment, development and selection, pre and post placement services and post finalization services. - 2.
 Adult Protective Services: These services are designed to prevent or remedy neglect, abuse or exploitation of persons 18 and over who lack the physical or mental capacity to provide for their daily needs. - 3.
 Certified Adult Residential Environments (CARE); these services are designed to provide protective housing for adults with mental illnesses and functional disabilities. - 4.
-Child Protective Services: These are specialized services provided to children alleged to have been abandoned or neglected or abused (physically, sexually and/or mentally) by their parents or caregivers. - 5.
-Families Now: These services provide four levels of family preservation services in order to meet the goal of safely preventing out-of-home placements or achieving the early reunification of children who must be placed in out-of-home care. - 6.
-Foster Care: These services provide temporary out-of-home placements for children who have been abused, neglected, abandoned or are at high risk of serious harm or dependency and require out-of-home care as a result. - 7.
-In-Home Aide Services: These are ancillary services that provide home based assistance to adults with disabilities or families with children served by another social services program such as Social Services to Adults or Child Protective Services. - 8.
-Intensive Family Services: These services are time-limited intensive services to families in crisis whose children are at imminent risk of out-of-home placement or have been in out-of-home placement due to an emergency situation.
+Child Protective Services: These are specialized services provided to children alleged to have been abandoned or neglected or abused (physically, sexually and/or mentally) by their parents or caregivers.